joinself/homebrew-crypto/README.md

 `brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).

 ## Publishing
-~~Publishing of this repo is handled by github actions~~
+Publishing of this repo is handled by github actions

-Github actions is broken, as it fails to validate the url (as it's not publicly accessible).
-You will have to build the bottles for this repo manually and then publish them to github releases.
+## Building the bottles locally

-#### Building the bottles locally
+If Github Actions is broken, you will have to build the bottles for this repo manually and then publish them to github releases.
 ```
 brew install --verbose --build-bottle joinself/crypto/libself-olm
 brew bottle --verbose --json joinself/crypto/libself-olm --root-url=https://github.com/joinself/homebrew-crypto/releases/download/libself-olm-0.1.28